confio/tgrade-contracts/contracts/tgrade-valset/README.md

 whole instantiation to succeed.
 Therefore proper `slashing_preauths` has to be set on `membership` contract.

-`tgrade-valsed` doesn't readct on `AddSlasher` nor `RemoveSlasher` messages, as it doesn't support multiple slashers.
-Only admin of `tgrade-valset` can ever slash on this contract (and he also always can do that).
+`tgrade-valset` doesn't react to `AddSlasher` nor `RemoveSlasher` messages, as it doesn't support multiple slashers.
+Only the admin of `tgrade-valset` can ever slash on this contract (and he also always can do that).

 Because only the `membership` contract is slashed by this implementation of `Slash`,